John Honeysett (1749 - 1803?)

 Sarah Honeysett, aged 39, was buried in Headcorn on 19 March 1790.

 John remarried to Sarah Smith in Headcorn on 27 December 1790.
-It is possible they also had two children:
+They appear to have had two children:

 John was probably buried in Headcorn on 27 April 1803.

-It may have been Sarah, aged 78 of Yalding, who was buried in Headcorn on 21 February 1848.
+It It was probably Sarah, aged 78 of Yalding, who was buried in Headcorn on 21 February 1848.

 Of John's children: